MediaWorks New Zealand: Television

-Three, Bravo, The Edge TV and The Breeze TV operated out of Auckland City.
+Three, Bravo, The Edge TV and Breeze TV operated out of Auckland City.
 Television advertising was sold by the MediaWorks offices in Auckland, Wellington, Christchurch, Melbourne, Sydney and Hamilton.
 There were Newshub bureaus in the Three Headquarters in Auckland and MediaWorks offices in Wellington, Christchurch and Dunedin, with news staff working out of other offices as needed.
 Three provided mature content, Newshub bulletins, current affairs and sport.
 The Edge TV launched in 2014 and broadcasts music videos and entertainment news.
 All are available via all digital platforms such as terrestrial, satellite and cable.
-TV3 and Four were the only ones previously available via analogue terrestrial on the VHF band before the 2013 switch-off.
+TV3 (now Three) and Four were the only ones previously available via analogue terrestrial on the VHF band before the 2013 switch-off.
 The Edge TV was added in 2018.
 Bravo and Bravo Plus 1 replaced Four and Four Plus 1 in 2016.
 ThreeLife was added in 2018, and ThreeLife + 1 replaced The Edge TV on terrestrial in 2019.
 On 25 March 2020, ThreeLife went off air, and was replaced by The Edge TV, and its timeshift channel by The Breeze TV.